RaviSangkaran/trace-the-breach-game/README.md

 Players must analyse and correlate these artefacts to uncover the full attack chain.

- Learning Outcomes
+-- Learning Outcomes --

-This game helps users develop:
+-This game helps users develop:

 Critical thinking and analytical reasoning
 Digital forensic investigation skills